1867 Union, Morrisania NY (Unions)

 Photo B

 Dated 1867.
 Studio portrait of T Beals (67), full view at left, detail view at right.
 Year of photo can be determined by the fact that Beals only played for Union in 1867.
 This photo was used to create a depiction of Beals in the team illustration above.
-Note that the illustration of Beals was flopped from this original photo, see far right of photo A. Original photograph possibly by John H. and William G. Grotecloss, New York.
+Note that the illustration of Beals was flopped from this original photo, see far right of photo A. Original photograph likely by John H. and William G. Grotecloss, New York.

 Written documentation on this uniform: